 The majority of Guernsey's DTAs follow Article 25 of the Model Tax Convention and require that a MAP request is initiated within 3 years of the first notification of the matter to which the request relates.
-The DTA with Qatar, which is not covered by the MLI, originally provided for a 2 year time limit, although this has been extended to 3 years in a Protocol signed in June 2022.
+The DTA with Qatar currently provides a 2 year time limit, although this is currently in the course of being renegotiated (as a consequence of which this will be extended to 3 years).